bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_ui.md

 This is the title of your metadata record and is a required field.

 A well defined title reflects what the dataset or record is about.
-With many other produces the following together will assist to make a title unique and understanable to the public.
+With many other produces the following together will assist to make a title unique and understandable to the public.

 1. Subject
 2. Type